 From very early on this trend earned its name and gradually became more and more popular with people who started to see the appeal and it has been steadily increasing ever since.

 Between 2008 and 2013 Britons took 16% fewer foreign trips and UK holidays rose by 12%.
 This summer a survey also found that 6 million Britons declared that they would definitely not be holidaying abroad this year.

-The explosion of potential places to stay created by websites like Airbnb has also had an effect by appealing to holidaymakers looking for more of a “home from home” experience.
+The explosion of potential places to stay created by websites like Airbnb has also had an effect by appealing to holidaymakers looking for more of a “home from home” experiences or alternative bespoke experiences.

 Although it sometimes may not feel like it, we’ve also had a run of relatively good summers weather-wise, and when you can get a tan in Cornwall, why bother flying to the Canaries?

 In fact, anyone who has flown recently will have noticed that with all the understandable, regulations and security checks there are many more relaxing ways to take a break.

 In addition to this, the chaos witnessed when tourists were trapped abroad during the health crisis resulted in a lot of bad press for aviation-focused hotel holidays and cruise ship vacations abroad.
 Now, the question being asked is whether the current health crisis and potential recession will have the same impact as the previous financial crash and lead to staycations rising even more.
 Watch our short film below, which illustrates this.

 Less travel time means less time off work

 For some, this is a bonus.
 For others, it’s not.
 However, less travel time does mean you can spend more of your time having a restful holiday instead of moving from airport to rental car and back again.